 | Sunscreen | Methyl, propyl | Leave-on, reapplied |

-The distinction between leave-on and rinse-off matters.
-A moisturizer sits on your skin for twelve hours.
-A shampoo is on your scalp for two minutes.
-Exposure duration changes the calculation — and most of the public conversation about parabens ignores it.
+The distinction between leave-on and rinse-off matters more than the conversation usually admits — and the reason is pharmacokinetic, not just exposure-time.
 NHANESNational Health and Nutrition Examination Survey data from 2,548 Americans found methylparaben in 99.1% and propylparaben in 92.7% of urine samples Calafat et al. 2010.
 Ethylparaben showed up in 42.4%, butylparaben in 47%.
 The exposure is effectively universal.
-The question was never whether you've been exposed.
-It's whether it matters.
+The question is what happens to the molecule once it's in.

 What does the research show about parabens and health?

-Butylparaben — the most estrogenic of the family — is roughly 10,000 times weaker than estradiol in vitro — about the difference between a night-light and a stadium floodlight weaker than the body's own estradiol in a yeast-based estrogen assay, and around 100,000 times weaker when tested in live animals Routledge et al. 1998.
+Butylparaben — the most estrogenic of the family — is roughly 10,000 times weaker than estradiol in vitro — about the difference between a night-light and a stadium floodlight weaker than the body's own estradiol in a yeast-based estrogen assay, and around 100,000 times weaker subcutaneously in immature rats Routledge et al. 1998.
 To put that in physical terms: if estradiol is a bonfire, butylparaben is a birthday candle — and methylparaben, the most common paraben in your products, is weaker still.
-That ratio is why some toxicologists have called the idea of paraben-driven estrogen effects 'biologically implausible' Golden et al. 2005.
+That ratio is why some toxicologists have called the idea of paraben-driven estrogen effects 'biologically implausible' Golden et al. 2005 Golden's review has been treated as a cornerstone defence of paraben safety.
+Robert Golden is principal of ToxLogic LC, a consultancy with cosmetics-industry clients — disclose this when weighing the framing..
 But 'individually weak' and 'universally present' is a combination the standard testing model wasn't built to evaluate — each chemical assessed alone, at a single dose, in an adult animal.
 The body doesn't encounter one paraben in isolation.
 It encounters methylparaben from the moisturizer, propylparaben from the sunscreen, butylparaben from the foundation, and a dozen other weak estrogen mimics from other product categories — all on the same morning.
-Eight chemicals each below their individual no-effect levels produced a measurable estrogenic response when combined Silva et al. 2002.
-Individually trivial doesn't mean collectively trivial.
+Eight chemicals each below their individual no-effect levels produced substantial estrogenic activity when combined, with concentration addition predicting the observed responses closely Silva et al. 2002.
+Individually trivial doesn't always mean collectively trivial.

 The study that put parabens in headlines came from Philippa Darbre's lab at the University of Reading in .
 Her team collected twenty breast tumour tissue samples from women who'd had mastectomies and ran them through high-performance liquid chromatography looking for five parabens.
 They found intact parabens in every single sample — a mean total concentration of 20.6 nanograms per gram of tissue.
 Methylparaben dominated, accounting for more than half.
 The finding landed hard, because it raised a specific question: if parabens are estrogenic, and estrogen drives most breast cancers, and parabens are accumulating in breast tissue — could the preservative in your deodorant be part of the problem Darbre et al. 2004?